cphoover/kompressor/README.md

     -x, --CONFIG [file]                    Run with specified config file

 ## Caveats
-Right now Kompressor only works by reading the specified index file from the filesystem.
-This works well for applications with a static JS frontend that communicates with an API service, it does not work as well with dynamically created pages.
-There are plans in the immediate future to change this, and add support for http/https scraping of the index file.

-if you are using imports in your css it will break the css minifier :grimacing:
+If you are using imports in your css it will break the css minifier :grimacing:

 Also and this is an **IMPORTANT NOTE** css assets such as fonts and background images must be absolute to the webroot and not relative to the stylesheet, otherwise minification will break your links.